List of George Floyd protests in the United States: North Carolina

 On May 30, a protest in Raleigh named "A National Day of Action — Justice for George Floyd, Breonna Taylor, Ahmaud Arbery and lives cut short by Raleigh and Durham police departments," was created.
 On May 30, protesters in Charlotte blocked traffic on Interstate 277.
 The police fired tear gas and rubber bullets into the crowds.
 The city was also placed under a State of Emergency.
 Protests also occurred in over twenty other communities in North Carolina.

 North Dakota

 On May 30, Black Lives Matter protesters in Fargo marched from Island Park, City Hall, the 25th St Police Station, and then south on 25th Street.
 The protests began peacefully but became violent after 6:00 PM.
 Several businesses in downtown Fargo were damaged including the historic Hotel Donaldson.
 Protests were also held in at least eight other communities throughout North Dakota, including Bismarck, Dickinson, Grand Forks, Jamestown, Minot, Rugby, Valley City, and Williston.

 Ohio

-In Ohio, major cities such as Columbus, Cleveland, Cincinnati and Dayton had large protests, as well as numerous smaller cities and small towns including the jurisdictions Bay Village, Brecksville, Centerville, and Chagrin Falls.
-As a result of rioting and looting, a number of cities such as Cleveland, Columbus, Dayton, Cincinnati and Springfield imposed curfews of varying times.
+In Ohio, major cities such as Columbus, Cleveland, Cincinnati, Toledo, and Dayton had large protests, as well as numerous smaller cities and small towns including the jurisdictions Bay Village, Brecksville, Centerville, and Chagrin Falls.
+As a result of rioting and looting, a number of cities such as Cleveland, Columbus, Dayton, Cincinnati, Toledo, and Springfield imposed curfews of varying times.